ZiadNashaat17/Vehicle-Tracker/README.md

 # 🚗 Vehicle Tracker

 A real-time vehicle tracking system built with Node.js, featuring live location updates, geofencing, and historical route playback.
-The system uses a microservices architecture with RabbitMQ for message queuing, Redis for caching and pub/sub, and WebSocket for real-time communication.
+The system uses a microservices architecture with an API Gateway as a single entry point, RabbitMQ for message queuing, Redis for caching and pub/sub, and WebSocket for real-time communication.

 ## 📋 Table of Contents